 - The preliminary report is due within the first few weeks of the semester.
 You are required to complete this report which includes the name of the agency in which your internship is located, name, address, phone number and email of your direct supervisor and a description of the duties you will be performing and your work schedule.

-- Mandatory work hours: Students will submit their work hours using a time log (form can be accessed online ).
+- Mandatory work hours: Students will submit their work hours using a time log.
 This log must be signed by both the student and the supervisor at the middle and end of the semester.

 - Master of Public Administration students must work 300 hours at their internship.